 Dr. Stephanie enjoys yoga and tennis outside of work, as well as cheering on our Toronto sports teams – especially The Raptors.

 Dr. Shivji began his studies at McMaster University in Hamilton, earning a Bachelor’s Degree in Life Sciences.
 He went on to complete his medical training at St. George’s University which allowed him to do clinical training in Brooklyn as well as doing a transfer program in the UK.

 While completing his residency in Philadelphia, Dr. Shivji discovered his passion for helping people one-on-one.
 He began focusing his practice on preventative and obesity medicine and helping people achieve their health-related goals.
 He recently held his own cooking class series to demonstrate healthy recipes for his clients.

 Dr. Shivji brings this passion to his Family Medicine practice at HealthOne.
 In his spare time, he enjoys playing hockey and is an avid Leafs and Raptors Fan!

-Jocylen began her career in nursing working in a customer service, while honing and developing her skills as a private RPN.
-Later on she worked at OneHealthcare in Ajax, where she worked along side with the Allergist.
+Jocylen began her career in nursing working in customer service while honing and developing her skills as a private RPN.
+Later on, she worked at OneHealthcare in Ajax, where she worked along side with the Allergist.
 Jocylen believes that nothing is impossible if you have determination.
 She is adored by her previous co-workers and patients due to her dedication and patient-centered approach.